Law

 How can Russians reside in Cyprus?

-For those who move to Cyprus for maximum 90 days, it can’t be said that they are residing in this country, but rather that they are visiting it or staying here for other short-term purposes.
-Residing here implies having a Cyprus permanent residence or temporary, depending on the case.
+For those who arrive to Cyprus for maximum 90 days, it can’t be said that they are residing in this country, but rather that they are visiting it or staying here for other short-term purposes.
+Residing here implies having a Cyprus permanent residence or a temporary one, depending on the case.

 With this document, one can stay here on a permanent basis and purchase properties.
 According to the latest data of the Department of Land and Surveys, Russians are the largest group of foreign nationals who acquired properties in Cyprus in the beginning of 2023, followed by Britons and Israelis.

-We invite you to find out more details on the visa options you can have if you want to move to Cyprus from Russia.
-Our immigration lawyer in Cyprus can present the visas that can be used for employment, family reunification or business.
+We invite you to find out more details on the visa options you can have if you want to immigrate to Cyprus from Russia.
+Our immigration lawyer in Cyprus can present in-depth details, procedures and requirements on the visas that can be used for employment, family reunification or business.

 Chat with us